Contact Us Today (424) 372-3112

 California Vehicle Code 14601 defines driving with a suspended license as:

-No person at any time shall drive a motor vehicle when their driving privilege was suspended or revoked for reckless driving, or any reason that authorizes the DMV to refuse to issue a license, negligent or incompetent operation of a motor vehicle, if the driver has knowledge of the suspension or revocation.
-Knowledge is presumed if a notice was mailed notice or given the person, under Section 13106.
+No person at any time shall drive a motor vehicle when their driving privilege was suspended or revoked for reckless driving or any reason that authorizes the DMV to refuse to issue a license, negligent or incompetent operation of a motor vehicle if the driver knows the suspension or revocation.
+Knowledge is presumed if a notice was mailed notice or given to the person under Section 13106.

 The definition above for driving on a suspended or revoked license has two important and distinct elements of the crime listed under CALCRIM 2220 Jury Instructions: